DevSrabon/Music-Library/README.md

 - Passwords are hashed for security.
 - Authentication is token-based using JWT.

-  2.Music Albums and Artists:
+2. Music Albums and Artists:

 - Authentic users can add music albums to the library.
 - Each album has a title, release year, and genre.
 - Each album can have multiple artists, and each artists can have multiple album, utilizing a many-to-many relationship.

-  3.Songs:
+3. Songs:

 - Authentic users can add individual songs to the library.
 - Each song has a title, duration, and is associated with an album.